-- Notify all consumers who RSVP'd to your event that the event was canceled or, if applicable, the date, time, or venue was changed. - If the event was advertised, take reasonable steps to advertise the cancellation.
-For example, if you posted an advertisement on a bulletin board at the venue, post a cancellation notice there as well. - For advertised events (in-person or online) cancelled less than 7 calendar days before the event date (with the exception of last minute cancellations due to inclement weather or other extenuating circumstances beyond the agent's control), you or another plan representative must be at the venue at the advertised start time and remain there for at least 30 minutes for both online and in-person formal events and for the entire advertised time for an in-person informal event to redirect any consumer who arrives for the event.
+- If the event was advertised, take reasonable steps to advertise the cancellation.
+For example, if you posted an advertisement on a bulletin board at the venue, post a cancellation notice there as well. - For advertised events (in-person or online) cancelled less than 7 calendar days before the event date (with the exception of last minute cancellations due to inclement weather or other extenuating circumstances beyond the agent's control), you or another plan representative must be at the venue at the advertised start time and remain there for at least 30 minutes for both online and in-person formal events and for the entire advertised time for an in-person informal event to redirect any consumer who arrives for the event. - In cases of inclement weather or other extenuating circumstances that result in an unavoidable, last-minute cancellation, ask the venue to post a sign making consumers aware of the cancellation.